 - Acts during this transition time.

-Keep a tab of any changes you may notice, and be sure to call your veterinarian if you feel something may be wrong.
+Keep a tab on any changes you notice, and call your veterinarian if you feel something is wrong.

-We would love to hear about your experience so far with feeding your cat a cooked diet?
+We would love to hear about your experience feeding your cat a cooked diet.
 Have you tried raw food as well?

-What benefits have you noticed since deciding to switch from commercial cat foods to fresher DIY homemade cat food?
+What benefits have you noticed since switching from commercial cat foods to fresher DIY homemade cat food?

-What are some of the DIY homemade cat food recipes you have tried, and how has your cat responded to them?
+What DIY homemade cat food recipes have you tried, and how has your cat responded?

 WOWZA!
 Super pawesome & fabulous post, Jenny honey!
 TYSVM for sharing such great info with us, Patti honey! 🙂 <3